Reviews You Can Rely On

 Traction

 Traction is above average, with the outsole rubber grabbing well on wet and cold pavement.
-We found the lugs to provide a decent amount of traction on loose surfaces.
-Overall, outsole coverage is great, with enough rubber for every footstrike type.
-We also love that getting rocks stuck in the outsole is hard.
+We found the lugs provide a decent amount of traction on loose surfaces.
+Overall, the outsole coverage is great, with enough rubber for every footstrike type.
+We also love that it is hard to get rocks stuck in the outsole, something we can't say about other competitors.
 Plus, the coverage suggests that the outsole should be very durable.

 Should You Buy the Brooks Adrenaline GTS 24?

 This has been a popular model for a long time, and the 24th iteration is arguably the best.
 However, we don't think the Adrenaline GTS 24 is a phenomenal choice for many runners.
-That's due to two factors.
 First, it's a stability trainer with significant medial support.
-For some runners, that will be great.
-For others, it will feel uncomfortable.
-That makes it necessary to try before you buy (Brooks does offer a 90-day test guarantee for their shoes, which is incredible).
+That will be great for some runners, but others might dislike the feel.
+That makes it necessary to try before you buy (Brooks offers a 90-day test guarantee).
 Second, the shoe isn't that versatile.
-There are better options if you want a stability trainer that can handle faster paces and feel fun.
-So, should you consider the Adrenaline?
-If you like stability shoes or are a previous fan of the Adrenaline, then yes.
-It's a great workhorse daily trainer, but there are better options if you want premium comfort or decent responsiveness.
+There are other options if you want a stability trainer that can handle faster paces and feel fun.
+If you like stability shoes or are a previous fan of the Adrenaline, we think you'll be pleased.

 What Other Running Shoes Should You Consider?